ENCODE-DCC/encoded/README.md

  - For local development on a Mac, follow the steps below.
 For Linux use apt-get or yum as your Linux flavor demands.
 You can consult cloud-config.yml for other steps.

-- _Note:_ Production is currently using the versions above thus your primary development should always work on that version, and you should test that your code works on versions that willbe used in production.
+- _Note:_ Production is currently using the versions above thus your primary development should always work on that version, and you should test that your code works on versions that will be used in production.

 - Linux: apt-get install python3.4-dev or equivalent